kubernetes-sigs/contributor-playground/shanghai/2019/README.md

-# KubeCon Shanghai 2017 New Kubernetes Contributor Workshop
+# KubeCon Shanghai 2019 New Kubernetes Contributor Workshop

-This is the location of our Shanghai New Contributor Worshop Pull Request activity.
+This is the location of our Shanghai New Contributor Workshop Pull Request activity.

 Fork this repo,